 Are There Different Types Of Invoice Finance?

 Yes, there are three main types of invoice finance.
 Depending on your business’s circumstances some may be better options than others.
-Our team, here at Orchard Business Finance, can point you in the right direction and provide further advice.
+As Invoice Finance Brokers, our team here at Orchard Business Finance can point you in the right direction and provide further advice.
 Here’s a brief summary of the three different types of invoice finance: